FintinaOlivia/UBB-Computer-Science/README.md

 # UBB-Computer-Science

     Hi!
 This is where I am going to upload my work, as a BBU Computer Science.

     This is supposed to contain lectures, seminaries, laboratories, as well as additional helpful materials.

 <ul>
     <li>:open_file_folder: Semester 1
         <ul>
             <li>
                 <a href="https://github.com/913-Fintina-Olivia/UBB-Computer-Science/tree/main/Semester%201/Algebra">
-                    :1234: Algebra
+                    :1234: Linear Algebra
                 </a>
             </li>
             <li>
                 <a href="https://github.com/913-Fintina-Olivia/UBB-Computer-Science/tree/main/Semester%201/Analysis">
-                    :chart: (Mathematical) Analysis
+                    :chart: Mathematical Analysis
                 </a>
             </li>
          </ul>